 We accept almost every insurance for the cost of the operation, including Medicare.
 Our hospital, anesthesia team, x-rays, etc. will also accept almost all insurance payments for the operation.

 HOWEVER, What does it cost?
 There are two primary categories of fees to consider: 1) the online medical opinion consultation with one of our experts.
 2) the operation itself.
 Whether or not your insurance covers these two services depends on your health plan benefit, but we can check the benefit for you ahead of time to see if your insurance will cover the services.
 We are in-network for most major health plans which will cover the cost of the operation, however, most of the insurers we are in-network with cover in-person, face-to-face services only.
 This means the operation itself will be covered, but not the online medical opinion consultation.
 The majority of health insurance plans will not pay for the online medical opinion consultation.
 If your health insurance plan does not cover the online medical opinion consultation, you are responsible for payment of that fee.There is a $750.00 Consultation Fee that is charged to all Florida patients who have benign (not cancer) disease and go through our standard telephone consultation process.
-This fee provides you with unparalleled access to the world's most experienced Thyroid Cancer Surgeon.
-You may not have thyroid cancer, but if you require thyroid surgery you want the most expert thyroid surgeon and have him available to make the right decisions while doing your thyroid surgery.
+This fee provides you with unparalleled access to the world's most experienced Thyroid Cancer Surgeons.
+You may not have thyroid cancer, but if you require thyroid surgery you want the most expert thyroid surgeons and have them available to make the right decisions while doing your thyroid surgery.
 We charge this fee because nobody in the universe understands thyroid surgical diseases like we do and no surgeon, or surgical team can provide the expertise we can.
 You will be assigned to one of our coordinators who will be your contact person throughout this process (and for years after your operation).
 Your information will be gathered and organized from your doctors and then entered into our huge database.
-Dr. Clayman will call you on the phone and consult with you about your thyroid disease, putting it in context with thousands other patients that he has seen and cared for over more than 20 years.
+Drs.
+Clayman or Frankenthaler will call you on the phone and consult with you about your thyroid disease, putting it in context with thousands other patients that he has seen and cared for over more than 20 years.
 He will provide advice and consultation regarding your thyroid disease, your hormone status, your thyroid issues, and your general health related matters.
 The consultation is NOT just about your current thyroid issues, but includes long term follow-up regarding your hormones, bone health, calcium intake, and other related health issues for years to come.
-He has unparalleled expertise in this disease and can provide guidance to you for years.
-Once his patient, always his patient!
+They have unparalleled expertise in this disease and can provide guidance to you for years.
+Once their patient, always their patient!

 If you are retired or on a fixed income, let us know and we will make every effort to work with you on our online medical opinion consultation fees so you can afford it.
 We don't want money to be the only reason you don't get the best care in the world.
 Let us know!

 IMPORTANT!
 Your insurance will not pay this consultation fee and if so, it will be your responsibility.
-This fee covers the organization of your chart and the phone consultation with Dr. Clayman.
+This fee covers the organization of your chart and the phone consultation with Drs.
+Clayman or Frankenthaler.
 This fee is for your consultation before you get to Tampa to determine if you have a surgical thyroid disease, how severe it is, and what your best means of treatment would be.
 This consultation fee is also for the additional advice he will give you before and after your operation regarding your thyroid, hormone replacement, and wellness.
 We know a lot more about this problem than all of your other doctors combined, and we will freely consult with you and give you advice about your overall wellness and other items AFTER the operation.
 Of course this fee saves you the costs of an office visit, a day of travel to and from Tampa, and a night in a hotel… and gets you the opinion of the most experienced thyroid surgeon in the world.
 However, this fee is NOT billable to your insurance company, so don't ask them to pay it--they will not--it is not their responsibility.
 If you think the fee is a lot of money, just think about the money and personal expense it will cost you to see another doctor or surgeon and even potentially have the wrong thyroid surgery or a complication associated with thyroid surgery that will last you a lifetime!!!
-Don't choose to have Dr. Clayman do your second or third thyroid surgery when you can have him for your first one!
+Don't choose to have Drs.
+Clayman and Frankenthaler do your second or third thyroid surgery when you can have him for your first one!
 Think about the time and money wasted seeing doctors who have no thyroid tumor or surgery expertise in this area.
 NOTE: One-Half of the consultation fee is returned to you if we deem you do not have a thyroid condition such that surgery is not in your best interest.

 There is a $1000.00 online medical opinion consultation Fee that is charged to all Florida patients who have any type of diagnosis of Thyroid Cancer (or suspicious of thyroid cancer based upon microscopic or genetic testing) and go through our review and online medical consultation process.
-This fee provides you with unparalleled access to the world's most experienced Thyroid Cancer Surgeon.
+This fee provides you with unparalleled access to the world's most experienced Thyroid Cancer Surgeons.
 You may not have thyroid cancer, but if you require thyroid surgery you want the most expert thyroid surgeon and have him available to make the right decisions while doing your thyroid surgery.
 We charge this fee because nobody in the universe understands thyroid surgical diseases like we do and no surgeon, or surgical team can provide the expertise we can.
 You will be assigned to one of our coordinators who will be your contact person throughout this process (and for years after your operation).
 Your information will be gathered and organized from your doctors and then entered into our huge database.
-Dr. Clayman will call you on the phone and consult with you about your thyroid disease, putting it in context with thousands other patients that he has seen and cared for over more than 20 years.
-He will provide advice and consultation regarding your thyroid disease, your hormone status, your thyroid issues, and your general health related matters.
+Drs.
+Clayman or Frankenthaler will call you on the phone and consult with you about your thyroid disease, putting it in context with thousands other patients that he has seen and cared for over more than 20 years.
+They will provide advice and consultation regarding your thyroid disease, your hormone status, your thyroid issues, and your general health related matters.
 The consultation is NOT just about your current thyroid issues, but includes long term follow-up regarding your hormones, bone health, calcium intake, and other related health issues for years to come.

 There is a $2000.00 online medical consultation Fee that is charged to all out of state patients who have any type of thyroid nodule, thyroid disease or Thyroid Cancer that has not been previously treated and go through our standard telephone consultation process.
-If you don't live in Florida, this is you.This fee provides you with unparalleled access to the world's most experienced Thyroid Cancer Surgeon.
-You may not have thyroid cancer, but if you require thyroid surgery you want the most expert thyroid surgeon and have him available to make the right decisions while doing your thyroid surgery.
+If you don't live in Florida, this is you.This fee provides you with unparalleled access to the world's most experienced Thyroid Cancer Surgeons.
+You may not have thyroid cancer, but if you require thyroid surgery you want the most expert thyroid surgeons and have them available to make the right decisions while doing your thyroid surgery.
 We charge this fee because nobody in the universe understands thyroid surgical diseases like we do and no surgeon, or surgical team can provide the expertise we can.
 You will be assigned to one of our coordinators who will be your contact person throughout this process (and for years after your operation).
 Your information will be gathered and organized from your doctors and then entered into our huge database.
-Dr. Clayman will call you on the phone and consult with you about your thyroid disease, putting it in context with thousands other patients that he has seen and cared for over more than 20 years.
+Drs.
+Clayman or Frankenthaler will call you on the phone and consult with you about your thyroid disease, putting it in context with thousands other patients that he has seen and cared for over more than 20 years.
 He will provide advice and consultation regarding your thyroid disease, your hormone status, your thyroid issues, and your general health related matters.
 We will obtain approvals from your insurance company and take care of the billings to your insurance company for the cost of the operation, however, insurance companies will not pay this chart prep, data entry, chart review, and phone consultation fee.
 Therefore, the fee for the consultation is 100% the responsibility of the patient.
 There are no exceptions to this $2000 Consultation Fee if you don't live in Florida, and this fee is the patient's responsibility--the insurance company will not pay this fee.
 This fee is NOT billable to your insurance company, so don't ask them to pay it--they will not--it is not their responsibility.The consultation is NOT just about your current thyroid issues, but includes long term follow-up regarding your hormones, bone health, calcium intake, and other related health issues for years to come.

 Patients from Other Countries / and Patients Without Insurance